timotta/tiagoriobr.github.io/_posts/work/2026-06-14-100-million-users-one-missing-segment.md

 To this day, I don't know whether the failure was due to an implementation issue, a flawed modeling assumption, or simply because the universe decided we'd had enough success already.

-Unfortunately, that became my final project at Globo.com, so I never got the chance to investigate further.
+Unfortunately, I never got the chance to investigate further since after this experiment I have joined in my new adventure to work in [OLX Brasil](/archives/olxbrasil/).

 <h2>The Email I Still Keep</h2>

 One of my favorite career souvenirs is an email forwarded by Paulo Azize from the commercial team.

-It contained feedback from advertisers after the improvements we had made:
+It contained some feedback from the commercial team after the improvements we had made:

 * Due to the results of this campaign, the client requested a new proposal and invested even more during the same month.